 I created this video for you to see the difference between the albums if you are not able to see them in person....or if you are, but need a reminder of what they're like!

 As you can see from the video above, there are many options for your album.
 You can keep the basic lustre pages in the book, or upgrade to a textured fine art paper.
 You can upgrade your album to a hybrid matted/coffeetable style.
+You can add a second volume, or a third volume to your album "set."
 If you have any questions about how to make your book even more of a custom product, just let us know!

 It takes approx. six weeks post-wedding for us to deliver your hand-edited digital files.
 We will also deliver your album design at that time.
 You will see your book laid out in "spreads."
 A spread is two pages together.
 Imagine a book open in front of you.
 You'll have a left hand page, and a right hand page.
 Those two pages together form a spread, just like you're looking down at the left and right hand pages in a book laid flat open.